Chris-Johnston/Chris-Johnston.github.io/index.md

   [Internet-Xmas-Tree Git Repo][xmasgit] [PatioLightsHost Git][patiogit]
   - Discord bots.
 I have a few, which are suited for different purposes.
-    - I have some written in C# and Python(3.6) intended for collaboration with my peers but also to add utilities to a group server.
+    - I have some written in C# and Python(3.6) intended for collaboration with my peers and other miscellaneous utilities for our servers.
     [CSSBot C# Git Repo][cssbotgit] [CSSBot Python Git Repo][cssbotpygit]
     - Using Magick.NET, I made [a bot to generate xbox-styled achievement popups.][achievementgit]
     - I also have [contributed to the Discord.NET library.][dnetcontrib]
-I've done refactoring, unit tests, and supported new functionality.
+I've done refactoring, unit tests, developed new functionality, and helped contribute to the documentation.
-  - [Reverse-engineered library for driving Chinese knockoff IOT lightbulbs.][bulbgit]
+  - I made a minimal [reverse-engineered library for driving Chinese knockoff IOT lightbulbs using Wireshark.][bulbgit]
+Currently it can turn lights on and off in any color.
+  - I'm [currently developing a Python library for assembling, disassembling and simulating the Motorola 68K processor][easier68k] to replace legacy software that was used at my school, with the goal of more flexible functionality and much better cross-platform support.
+  - I contributed to my school's hackathon, by providing example code for [Discord, Twitter, and Spotify bots in Python and C#][uwbhacks-barebones].
+I also [wrote up documentation and included relevant topics in our documentation.][uwbhacks]
+    - I also [laser cut some trophies.][uwbhacks-trophy]